Anonymousprnt::Y

 General Syntax:

-All calls to the http server are made using the following syntax:
+All calls to the http server are made using the following syntax, when using HTTP GET:

 http://<server_address>/smspulse/smsack.nsf/ds?openagent&action=<action_name>&sysid=<System_ID>&para=value&para1=value1...&paraN=valueN